gardener/landscaper/docs/deployer/helm.md

       # Allows to disable the default readiness checks.
       # optional; set to false by default.
       disableDefault: true
-      # Defines the time to wait before giving up on a resource
-      # to be ready.
-Should be changed with long startup time pods.
-      # optional; defaults to 180 seconds/3 minutes.
-      timeout: 3m
       # Configuration of custom readiness checks which are used
       # to check on custom fields and their values
       # especially useful for resources that came in through CRDs